-What makes a direct response ad?
+What makes a good direct response ad?

-Measurability and trackability
+Measurability and traceability

-An effective advertising campaign always begins with a set goal—a clear, specific definition of what exactly you’re trying to achieve, and the KPIs you’ll use to measure your success.
+An effective advertising campaign always begins with a set goal—a clear, specific definition of what exactly you’re trying to achieve and the KPIs you’ll use to measure your success.

 Advantages of direct response advertising

-Building and strengthening real relationships with customers
+Building and nurturing relationships with customers